d13co/d13.co/content/posts/thoughts-on-a-musing-from-the-pond-dynamic-supply/index.md

 📢 **With 2.87 second round time, the break-even TPS is 17.42** 👈

-So if "today" played out under the new protocol, it would result in **deflation** of 0.2529 ALGO per block.
+So if "today" played out under the new protocol, it would result in 0.2529 ALGO fewer total supply per block.

 Is that a lot?
 What if we did an entire year under this exact proposed model, with these exact values for TPS, block time, etc?